 - The family may be required to create a custodial 529 plan account if the funds came from a custodial bank or brokerage account under applicable UTMA/UGMA rules.

-Individuals/parents choosing between regular 529 plan accounts and custodial accounts for college savings have to consider the pros and cons of each account option, their own financial situation, and their child when deciding which type of account to use, and perhaps consult with a trusted financial advisor for help making the choice.
+Families choosing between regular 529 plan accounts and custodial accounts for college savings have to consider the pros and cons of each account option, their own financial situation, and their child when deciding which type of account to use.
+Families should consult with a trusted financial advisor, legal or tax professional for help making the choice.